lezneklihp/dsend_project_4/README.md

 ### 4. Step: Modeling<a name="Model"></a>

 After loading the preprocessed data, I splitted the data into a training, testing, and validation dataset.
-I thereafter checked the distribution of the targets in the training dataset (see top three plots of figure 8).
+With the datasets at hand, I checked the distribution of the targets in the training dataset (see top three plots of figure 8).
 Given the class imbalance of the three targets, I decided to split the modeling step into two phases of trying out several classifiers and evaluating those experiments with the F1 score.
 In case of similar F1 scores, I would further take the AUC in terms of the average precision score into account.

 **Figure 8: Distribution of Targets**

 ![Distribution](/images/sampling.png)

 In the first phase, I prepared a spectrum of classifiers for experimentation.
-These classifiers were the RandomForestClassifier, three boosting frameworks (AdaBoostClassifier, XGBClassifier and LGBMClassifier), a linear model (LogisticRegression) and a neural network (MLPClassifier).
+These classifiers were the RandomForestClassifier, three boosting frameworks (AdaBoostClassifier, XGBClassifier, and LGBMClassifier), a linear model (LogisticRegression), and a neural network (MLPClassifier).
 I focused on boosting because I wanted to emphasize accurate results.

 I then experimented with different data sampling strategies and their effect on test model runs (i.e., using various classifiers with their default parameter settings on only the training and testing datasets).
 I initially applied oversampling (a bootstrapping approach) of the imblearn package on the training datasets (see bottom three plots of figure 8).
 As the oversampling approach did not fully balance all target classes, I additionally tested - among other techniques - the use of SMOTE (synthetic minority over sampling) on the already oversampled training dataset.
 This procedure did not improve the F1 scores of my test models further.
 In the end, the use of oversampling alone yielded the highest average of all F1 scores.

 In the second phase, I proceeded with the LGBMClassifier which had both 1) the highest F1 score on the least balanced target `health_Poor|Fair` (0.32) and 2) the overall highest average precision score (about 0.72).
-As a benchmark, I chose LogisticRegression, which had a better overall f1 score (0.78) and slightly worse average precision score (about 0.72).
+As a benchmark, I chose LogisticRegression, which had a better overall f1 score (0.78) and a slightly worse average precision score (about 0.72).
 I selected a linear model as a benchmark because they are commonly considered to be good for large datasets (Mueller & Guido, 2017).

 Subsequently, I applied a grid-search on the parameters of these two classifiers with a sevenfold cross-validation and measured the results with the overall, weighted F1 score.
 I used small adjustments, to the left and right of each parameter, to arrive at the best performing & robust settings.

 Once I had tuned these two classifiers, I conducted a test run with the validation dataset (i.e., previously untouched data) to decide on a classifier.
-I finally chose the LGBMClassifier because it had an overall F1 score (0.776) slightly worse than the benchmark's F measure (0.781), but an average precision score (0.6797) which was a bit better than the benchmark's average precision score (0.6796).
+I finally chose the LGBMClassifier because it had an overall F1 score (0.77) slightly worse than the benchmark's F measure (0.78), but an average precision score (0.6797) which was a bit better than the benchmark's average precision score (0.6796).
+A comparison of the LGBMClassifier's scores on the training + testing datasets and its scores on the training + validation datasets showed that the current model responds well to unseen data.

 With regard to the final hyperparameters, let me elaborate on the robustness of the model.
 The LGBMClassifier reached an overall F1 score of 0.77 before the hyperparameter tuning.
 This metric increased to 0.88 after the grid-search on the training and testing datasets.
 The optimization thus clearly had an effect.
 Nonetheless, I eventually did not follow the official recommendations on [parameters tuning](https://lightgbm.readthedocs.io/en/latest/Parameters-Tuning.html) for better accuracy of the LightGBM algorithm entirely.
 On the one hand, I used the `boosting_type` as recommended and changed it to "dart".
 I also increased `num_leaves` (= 130), but did not define it too high to avoid overfitting.
 On the other hand, I could not find better results in lowering the `learning_rate`.
 I instead increased this parameter to a higher setting (= 0.95) than the default value (= 0.1).
 Further, I stayed at almost the default settings for the `n_estimators` (= 90).
-Overall, if there is a parameter to be set for increasing the performance of this model, I would argue that this has been `boosting_type='dart'`.
+Overall, if there was a parameter to be set for increasing the performance of this model, I would argue that this has been `boosting_type='dart'`.
 Since I have fixed the `random_state`, feel free to reproduce my results.

 ### 5. Step: Voila Web Application<a name="App"></a>

 In the last step, I wanted to try the use of [Voilà](https://github.com/voila-dashboards/voila) and interactive widgets in my modeling Jupyter notebook.
 The Voilà app included two features based on requirements which I had set myself.
-Note that these features might neither be novelties nor copies, as there are already a [New York City Street Tree Map](https://tree-map.nycgovparks.org/tree-map/) by the New York City Department of Parks & Recreation itself and several other projects on the NYC street tree data following a [hackathon](https://treescountdatajam.devpost.com/) in 2016 sponsored by the same department.
+Note that these features might neither be novelties nor copies, as there are already a similar [New York City Street Tree Map](https://tree-map.nycgovparks.org/tree-map/) by the New York City Department of Parks & Recreation itself and several other projects on the NYC street tree data following a [hackathon](https://treescountdatajam.devpost.com/) in 2016 sponsored by the same department.

 The first feature, "Street Tree Questionnaire", had to offer answer options in drop-down menus to questions resembling the original data gathering process of the New York Street Tree Census.
 Figure 9 shows the questions, drop-down lists, and a reset button on the left.
 On the right, an output message is generated depending on the answers.
 For example, the Voilà app will return the statement `This tree is healthy.` if the LGBMClassifier classifies the tree condition based on the characteristics of the tree to be healthy.